Help & Advice

 • It could be that the lens on your DVD player / recorder needs cleaning - Special DVD laser lens cleaners are available from Amazon and Maplin

-If you're having problems with your DVD recorder, here are some suggestions of things to try:
+Problems with your recorder If you’re having problems with your DVD recorder, here are some suggestions of things to try:

 • Reset the recorder to factory defaults - this can fix some software problems.
 Pulling out the mains lead may achieve this, or there may be an on-screen reset option in the DVD recorder's menu